brucewent/MAD/README.md

 ## MAD

 The [Mercer Area District](https://www.wccscouting.org/mercer-area) of [Scouting America](https://www.scouting.org/) (MAD) serves Mercer County New Jersey along with several adjacent towns.
-This project is a volunteer effort to analyze scout leader training records usin R.
+This project is a volunteer effort to analyze scout leader training records using R.

 Note that the primary input data contains Protected Personal Information (PPI), so it is not tracked here.
 You may be authorized to download your own district or council-wide data from the My Scouting portal's [Training Manager](https://my.scouting.org/).